 What are proxy servers?

-Proxy servers are used to hide your real IP address, making it difficult – sometimes impossible – to track you down.
+Proxy servers are used to hide your real IP address, making it difficult to track your movements on the internet.

 When it comes to automation, proxy servers are often used to get around limits and blocks associated with different online services.